sonatype-nexus-community/iq-success-metrics2/README.md

 Windows: create-data.bat <iq-host-url> <iq-username> <iq-password> <period-file>
 Linux: create-data.sh <iq-host-url> <iq-username> <iq-password> <period-file>

-iq-host-url - your Nexus IQ Url, but with no backslash at the end iq-username - your Nexus IQ user name that has access to data set you'd like to report on iq-password - your Nexus IQ password period-file - weekly.json or monthly.json
+iq-host-url - your Nexus IQ Url, (with no backslash at the end - it will not work with a trailing forward slash) iq-username - your Nexus IQ user name (choos a user name that has access to data set you'd like to report on) iq-password - your Nexus IQ password period-file - weekly.json or monthly.json